Kattis91/upcoming-artist/README.md

  - On smaller devices:

-   - the Navigation Bar would lose its alignment, causing the menu items to shift to the left and appear under the site logo.
+   - The Navigation Bar would lose its alignment, causing the menu items to shift to the left and appear under the site logo.

    - The images displayed on both the Home page and Music page would only show the left side of the picture.